Coolis1362/TS-NETWORK/NEWS/NEWS 4-27-2025 2/README.md

 While the specific codename has not yet been disclosed here, the decision underscores TS-KERNEL's growth and adaptability.
 Each release not only strengthens the TS ecosystem but also lays a foundation for more ambitious projects ahead.

 The codename symbolizes the evolution of TS-KERNEL from a foundational operating system to a versatile, cutting-edge platform that empowers developers and users alike.
+And The Codename Is 'Pulse'.

 Copyright (c) 2025 Coolis1362.
 All rights reserved.